-If a student has more than five (5) unexcused absences in a school year, the parents are subject to the following penalties under Georgia's Compulsory Attendance Law:
+If a student has more than five (5) unexcused absences in a semester, the parents are subject to the following penalties under Georgia's Compulsory Attendance Law:

-- ➤ A fine between \$25 and \$100 for each unexcused absence over five (5); - up to 30 days of jail time for each unexcused absence over five (5); - community service; or - any combination of these penalties days due to illness, a medical excuse will be required.
-All parent notes must be submitted promptly, no more than three (3) days after the student returns to school.
+- A fine between \$25 and \$100 for each unexcused absence over five (5); - up to 30 days of jail time for each unexcused absence over five (5); - community service; or - any combination of these penalties based on this Attendance Procedure.
+If the student is out for more than two (2) consecutive days due to illness, a medical excuse will be required.
+All parent notes must be submitted promptly, no more than five (5) days after the student returns to school.